-In the wilderness there are unwritten rules that cannot be broken and offer natural consequences when not followed.
-For example, if a student refuses to put on a rain jacket when it starts to rain, they will experience uncomfortable wet clothes on their body for an unknown period of time.
-These rules foster improved accountability and self-reflection.
+In the wilderness, there are unwritten rules that cannot be broken and offer natural consequences when not followed.
+For example, if a student refuses to put on a rain jacket when it starts to rain, they will end up drenched and uncomfortable.
+These rules leave no room to blame authority figures, and foster improved accountability and self-reflection.
 This is the power of wilderness therapy programs.

-Humans crave a connection with nature, and there are numerous therapeutic and healing qualities of a natural setting which is why wilderness therapy programs are perfect setting for growth.
-Unfortunately, for many teens today, quality time outdoors has been replaced by technology time indoors.
 “An expanding body of primarily correlative scientific evidence points in a single, common-sense direction: Getting children outside can be good for their health.
 And getting them outside in nature may well offer special benefits.”
-From Richard Louv, author of “The Nature Principle: Human Restoration and the End of Nature-Deficit Disorder”.

-Being in nature presents a sense of connectedness, purpose and belonging.
-Students spend time reflecting on past choices and exploring future possibilities in a natural setting and discover the lessons nature can teach through wilderness therapy programs.
+Being in nature presents a sense of connectedness, purpose, and belonging.
+In wilderness therapy programs, students spend time reflecting on past choices, exploring future possibilities and discovering the lessons only nature can teach.

 While the wilderness provides many unexpected opportunities for learning and growth, the natural consequences of negative and positive behavior are very predictable.
-Rather than trying to reward or punish teens for certain behaviors, nature teaches the most powerful and life-changing lessons.
-Negative behaviors carry negative consequences and positive behaviors carry positive consequences, which occurs naturally in wilderness therapy programs.
+Rather than trying to reward or punish individuals for their behaviors, nature teaches powerful and life-changing lessons absent any judgment.

-Over time the students in our wilderness therapy programs begin to understand and take ownership of their actions, leading to greater long-term success.
-Learning is far more effective in the wilderness because as struggles are encountered, Trails’ trained staff is present around the clock to help direct the process and offer insights that students may not think of on their own.
-Furthermore, the shared challenge of the group offers other learning benefits of community connection, social support and the capacity to help other group members is enhanced in wilderness therapy programs.
-This seamlessly translates into other group settings such as the classroom or family unit.
+Learning is far more effective in the wilderness.
+As struggles are encountered, Trails’ trained staff are there to help direct the process and offer insights to students that may not think of on their own.
+Furthermore, learning alongside peers creates a shared challenge, offering additional learning benefits, support and the opportunity to practice positive social skills.
+These same skills seamlessly translate into other group settings, such as the classroom or family unit.

 Benefits of Exercise

-Physical exercise is not just good for the body; it’s also great for the brain!
+Physical exercise is not only good for the body, it’s also great for the brain!
 The psychological benefits of physical exercise are well documented.
-Regular exercise can alleviate the symptoms of anxiety and depression, dramatically improve self-esteem, and encourage an overall positive outlook.
-For this reason, outdoor exercise is a daily part of the Trails Carolina wilderness therapy programs.
-While at Trails, students enjoy hikes, equine activities, sports, and a variety of experiential activities.
-Students push their physical limits while reaching new pinnacles of self-discovery and confidence.
+Regular exercise can help to alleviate the symptoms of anxiety and depression, dramatically improve self-esteem, and encourage an overall positive outlook.
+For this reason, outdoor exercise is a daily part of Trails Carolina wilderness therapy programs.
+While at Trails, students enjoy hikes, equine activities, yoga, and a variety of experiential activities.
+Trails students push their physical limits while they learn about themselves and gain increased confidence.